opencurve/curve/docs/en/chunkserver_design_en.md

     - CloneManager

       CloneManage is for the cloning service, with a thread pool inside.
 This module is mainly for completing the data of cloned chunks asynchronously.
-For more details about cloning, please refer to this [doc](www.163.com).
+For more details about cloning, please refer to [snapshotcloneserver](./snapshotcloneserver_en.md).

     - CopysetNode